top of page

 • That's about 50 years, equating to an average of 10 million copies sold annually.

-• This is the most popular Bible used.
+• This edition is the most popular Bible used.

 • Forty-seven translators from six different panel groups translated this version.

-They were leading biblical scholars in England, and their work was divided between them.
+Leading biblical scholars in England divided their work among them.

 • Three groups reviewed the Old Testament.